-If you’re creating e-learning courses, at some point you’ll need to use an application called an LMS.
-Short for Learning Management System, an LMS is simply a tool that allows you to distribute e-learning courses to your learners and track their activity.
+If you’re creating e-learning courses, at some point you’ll need to use an application called an LMS, short for Learning Management System.
+An LMS is simply a tool that allows you to distribute e-learning courses to your learners and track their activity.

 While you don’t have to use LMS software to deliver your online training courses, it does make things a lot easier.
-Luckily, there are all kinds of LMSs, from free, open source learning management systems to elaborate, expensive ones.
+Luckily, there are all kinds of LMSs, from free, open-source learning management systems to elaborate, expensive ones.
 Here at Articulate, we design our e-learning software to work with all kinds of LMSs, and so we thought it would be good to review the basics of this important part of your e-learning platform.

-Why Use An LMS?
+Why Use an LMS?

-LMSs came about for 3 basic reasons:
+LMSs came about for three basic reasons:

 - To control access to e-learning courses